 NOTE 1: An Application Layer ID can change in time as described in clauses 5.6.1.1 and 6.3.3.2, due to privacy.
 This does not cause a re-establishment of a PC5 unicast link.
 The UE triggers a Link Identifier Update procedure as specified in clause 6.3.3.2.

-- One PC5 unicast link supports one or more V2X service types (e.g. PSIDs or ITS-AIDs) if these V2X service types are at least associated with the pair of peer Application Layer IDs for this PC5 unicast link.
+- One PC5 unicast link supports one or more V2X service types) if these V2X service types are at least associated with the pair of peer Application Layer IDs for this PC5 unicast link.
 For example, as illustrated in Figure 5.2.1.4-1, UE A and UE B have two PC5 unicast links, one between peer Application Layer ID 1/UE A and Application Layer ID 2/UE B and one between peer Application Layer ID 3/UE A and Application Layer ID 4/UE B.

 NOTE 2: A source UE is not required to know whether different target Application Layer IDs over different PC5 unicast links belong to the same target UE.